garfix/richard/tests/integration/schank/README.md

 ## todo

+- read more BORIS
 - name the types of sentences these techniques facilitate (ie, why)

 What system am I going to implement?
 Think about it, and improve it

 PAM

-why: it subsumes SAM; later systems are mostly about story summarization, which doesn't interest me so much
+why: it subsumes SAM; later systems are mostly about story summarization, which doesn't interest me so much yet

 ## The goal of this page